PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

      (gdb) monitor reset
      (gdb) monitor halt

+    NOTES:
-    The MCU must be halted prior to loading code.
-Reset will restart the processor after loading code.
-The 'monitor' command can be abbreviated as just 'mon'.
+    1. The MCU must be halted using 'mon halt' prior to loading code.
+    2. Reset will restart the processor after loading code.
+    3. The 'monitor' command can be abbreviated as just 'mon'.

 Olimex LPC1766-STK Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^